 At company level water risks are identified as part of the company-wide ERM risk assessment process under the supervision of the EC.
-The risks are assessed once annually for their long term impact (5 to 15 years).
+The risks are assessed twice annually for their long term impact (5 to 15 years).

 The assessment is conducted with representatives of the divisions and all the functions of the Company.
-The process is an annual process with quarterly monitoring of risk response measures and annual reporting to the Board.
+The process is conducted twice a year with quarterly monitoring of risk response measures and annual reporting to the Board.